fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 - Considerations when preparing text for natural language processing models.

 # Next
-In the next chapter, you will discover how you can encode text data using the scikit-learn Python library.
+In the next lab, you will discover how you can encode text data using the scikit-learn Python library.